With the streaming wars heating up, it’s been suggested that Apple buy Roku. That’s just plain nonsense.

 Apple TV 4K is selling well.
 Image credit: Apple

-Finally, there is a recent report that Apple TV 4K is doing quite well.”Apple TV grows in popularity and passes more affordable Google & Roku options, data shows.”
-The Apple TV is a seriously good streaming box that features scaling (if needed), HLG, HDR10, Dolby Vision and Dolby Atmos.
+Finally, a recent report shows that Apple TV 4K is doing quite well.”
+Data indicates that Apple TV grows in popularity and passes more affordable Google & Roku options.”
+The Apple TV is a seriously good streaming box with scaling (if needed), HLG, HDR10, Dolby Vision, and Dolby Atmos.
 It’s a bit more expensive but features a highly secure tvOS that benefits from the experience Apple has obtained securing iOS.
 Roku hasn’t always been able to claim great security.
 “Samsung and Roku Smart TVs Vulnerable to Hacking, Consumer Reports Finds.”